Radon house Difference Oxbow Home Inspections Infrared logo Inspector contact info

 < < < MORE DIFFERENCES > > >

-Most inspectors take between 1-3 hours to conduct an inspection.
-My average is about 7 hours.
+My average is about 3 hours.
 Why is that?
-Most inspectors are in a hurry to get to their next house, and they try to squeeze in 2 or 3 inspections per day in order to maximize their income.
-I focus on only one house per day.
+Most inspectors are in a hurry to get to their next house, and they try to squeeze in 3 or 4 inspections per day in order to maximize their income.
+I focus on only 2 house per day.
+(My insurance only allows this).
 Your house will get the most thorough, best possible inspection from OxBow.

 Most inspectors do not conduct inspections for Mold, Termites, Lead Paint, or Radon Gas.
-The few inspectors who do conduct these extra inspections normally charge extra (a lot extra) for these “special” (mold, termites, lead paint, or radon gas) inspections.
 I believe that every home should be tested for these things.
 So does the Environmental Protection Agency.
-Therefore, I will test for these things on every inspection as part of my basic inspection service, without additional fees to you.
-Here is how:
+Therefore.

 Take Lead Paint for example.
 Lead Paint is a hazard to all humans and to our pets, yet it exists in millions of homes.
 I will run a test of the paint, both inside and outside the home, at several varying strategic places.
 These tests will immediately identify the presence of lead-based paint.
 I do this for every home built prior to 1980, since most lead-based paints were banned by the EPA in 1978.